Open-World Skill Discovery from Unsegmented Demonstrations: Introduction

-We list the existing segmentation methods in \autoref{table: limitations}, including the plain sequential sampling, reward-driven methods, top-down, and bottom-up methods.
-The native \textbf{sequential sampling} segmentation methods~\citep{groot1,steve1}, divide videos into segments of predefined lengths (e.g., fixed length, uniform distribution).
-However, these methods do not ensure that each segment contains a distinct skill.
-Additionally, predefined lengths may not match the actual distribution of skill lengths in real-world scenarios (see \cref{subsec:visual}). \textbf{Reward-driven} methods~\citep{option} discover skills through the environment's reward signal.
-It is limited by its inability to capture skills that lack associated rewards and by the risk of splitting a single skill into multiple segments when rewards are repeatedly gained during execution. \textbf{Top-down} methods~\citep{taco,rt-h} rely on predefined skill sets from human experts.
+We list the existing segmentation methods in \cref{table: limitations}.
+The naive \textbf{random splitting} methods~\citep{groot1,steve1} divide videos into segments of predefined lengths (e.g., fixed length, uniform distribution).
+However, they do not ensure that each segment contains a distinct skill.
+Additionally, predefined lengths may not match the actual distribution of skill length in real world (see \cref{subsec:visual}). \textbf{Reward-driven} methods~\citep{option} discover skills through the environment's reward signal.
+They cannot capture skills with no associated rewards and may split one skill into multiple segments when rewards are repeatedly gained during execution. \textbf{Top-down} methods~\citep{taco,rt-h} rely on predefined skill sets from human experts.
 They use manual labeling or supervised learning to segment videos.
-Although this approach can produce reasonable results, it is expensive and limited by the narrow range of predefined skills. \textbf{Bottom-up} methods~\citep{buds,FAST} use algorithms such as agglomerative clustering or byte-pair encoding (BPE)~\citep{bpe} to split action sequences.
-However, they struggle in partially observable settings where both observations and actions must be considered because these algorithms cannot deal with observations due to the high dimensionality.
-All the above methods usually rely on human-designed rules to segment the unsegmented videos, which highlights the need for an effective and label-free method that can automatically segment skills from unsegmented demonstrations in open worlds.
+Although this method can produce reasonable results, it is expensive and limited by the narrow range of predefined skills. \textbf{Bottom-up} methods~\citep{buds,FAST} use algorithms such as agglomerative clustering or byte-pair encoding~\citep{bpe} to split action sequences.
+However, they struggle in visually partially observable settings where both observations and actions must be considered.
+All the methods above rely on human-designed rules to segment the videos, which highlights the need for a learning-based method that can adaptively segment skills from unsegmented videos in open world.